Our Healthcare and Senior Living Services Provide Flexible Options

 Our Mission and Purpose

-The UCH vision, where the Spirit creates Abundant Life in Community, reflects our faith-inspired ties with the United Church of Christ and propels our organization into new ways of thinking and talking about aging.
+The UCH vision, where the Spirit creates Abundant Life in Community, reflects our faith-inspired ties with the United Church of Christ and encourages new ways of thinking and talking about aging.
 It starts with celebrating older adults and evolving healthcare and senior living options to appeal to a new generation of people living longer, more active lives after retirement.

-- leading culture change to transform older adult services from institutional-directed care to person-directed care that promotes choice, dignity, respect, self-determination and purposeful living
+- Lead culture change to evolve older adult services from institutional-directed care to person-directed care that promotes choice, dignity, respect, self-determination and purposeful living

 We’ve expanded quite a bit from our first “home for the aged” built in Upper Sandusky, Ohio, in 1916.
 Today, United Church Homes owns or manages more than 70 communities in 14 states and two Native American nations.
 We provide affordable housing, independent living, assisted living, long-term care, rehabilitative care and memory care to thousands of older adults.

 Every UCH Community Embraces Our Unique Approach to Hospitality

 To learn more about how United Church Homes is transforming aging, visit the Ruth Frost Parker Center for Abundant Aging.